 - Rubber stoppers or bong plugs

 Now that you have what you need to adequately clean your water pipe, follow the steps below.
 You can also use this same cleaning method to clean bubblers as well.

 You can buy a bong-specific cleaning solution, but isopropyl alcohol and salt are your best (and cheapest) bet.
-Pour a handful of coarse salt and rubbing alcohol (preferably 99% isopropyl, or rubbing, alcohol) into each of the two storage bags until the bowl and downstem are fully submerged.
+Pour a handful of coarse salt into the bag and add rubbing alcohol (99% isopropyl alcohol) until the bowl and downstem are fully submerged.

-Start by pouring your coarse salt into the bong.
-The salt should be enough to coat the bottom surface of the base.
+Start by pouring coarse salt into the bong.
+Use enough to coat the bottom surface of the base.
 Then pour about ¼ cup, or 60 milliliters, of rubbing alcohol into the bong and let it sit.

-Plug the openings of your bong in the mouthpiece and downstem areas.
+Plug the openings of the bong mouthpiece and downstem areas.
 Standard rubber stoppers will be sufficient.
-You can also order standard-size plugs and caps from Amazon or from your local head shop.
+You can also order standard-size plugs and caps from Amazon or your local head shop.
 Make sure you know the size of your mouthpiece and downstem openings before you buy plugs.

-Once you've cleared most of the resin from your bong, downstem, and bowl, use warm water to rinse them off.
+Once you've cleared most of the resin from your bong, downstem, and bowl, use hot water to rinse them off.
 Lightly shake the bong as you rinse to wash away the remaining resin.

 Before you reassemble the bong, rinse each piece thoroughly to make sure you don't have any alcohol left over.
 If you find any residual resin after rinsing, repeat each step until it is flushed out.
 If you have a bong with extra filters or other features that make some areas harder to reach, try using pipe cleaners or cotton swabs.